physics210/p210-2025/docs/Project01-assessment_guidelines.md

 * Using efficient coding practices (e.g., using a dynamic print statement in the Homework 03 motion diagram instead of a long if/elif conditional with individualized print statements for every possible case).

-## *Meeting expectations vs earning distinction points by exceeding expectations*
+### 5.2.
+Meeting expectations vs earning distinction points by exceeding expectations

 Earning distinction points:
 To earn distinction points for an aspect of your report, you need to have clearly gone above and beyond expectations in terms of the creativity, complexity, effectiveness and/or thoroughness of your work.
 The ways in which you expand and extend your simulation should make sense in the context of your research question and not be included only to increase complexity.
 The expectation for a project to earn distinction points is that it should have a key element that has exceeded expectations to the point that the project warrants being used as an exemplar in a future year.